keithalewis/math/uf.md

 institute: KALX, LLC
 classoption: fleqn
 fleqn: true
-abstract: Unified Finance &ndash; holdings and trades determine profit and loss.
+abstract: Unified Finance &ndash; holdings, trades, and managing risk ...
-...

-The financial world is a big, messy affair but its core involves trading and bean counting.
-Who traded how much of what when and accounting for that over time.
+The financial world is a big, messy affair but its core involves trading and bean counting: who traded how much of what when and accounting for that over time.

 The atoms of finance are _holdings_: an _instrument_, _amount_, and _legal entity_.